Here are our trucks. They are painted black and gold in support of our local school, the Priceville Bulldogs.

 We purchased this truck in 2017 to meet the needs of our growing community.
 It, like its sister trucks, holds 980 gallons of water and 20 gallons of foam.

 Engine 184 was purchased in 2021 from a fire department in South Carolina.
 Although a used truck, it is in fantastic shape and will do well as a reserve engine for the department.
 Reserve engines are required by insurance companies in the event a truck breaks down.
 This is to ensure we still have the capability of responding to calls in the community.
-Pictured is the transformation from a pure-white engine with red lettering to the style that matches our other engines.

 Brush 450 is a 2011 Chevrolet 3500 HD Crew Cab 4x4 with 300 gallons on-board along with a booster hose, 1 3/4 attack line, and built in foam tank.
 The money for the tank and pump came from a grant through Alabama Forestry.
 It is also used to pull our trailer that has extra air for our firefighters' breathing air as well as some hazardous material equipment.